cbalfour/internal-cs/tech/printing/grads.rst

 Printing in the Grad Labs
 =========================

-The Grad Labs include Room 300 and the ICT4D Lab.
+The Graduate Labs include Room 300 and the ICT4D Lab (Level 3A.1).

-Please be mindful of the amount you print as you will be asked to justify excessive printing.
+.. warning:: Please be mindful of the amount you print as you will be asked to justify excessive printing.

 For assistance, please contact the :ref:`sysadmins-label` at help@cs.uct.ac.za.